ikondov/mongomock-persistence/README.md

 ## How it works

 This package adds an option to store the database in a file.
 This is accomplished by small extensions of the classes in `store.py`.
-The file store is not intended to keep the database synchronized instantly on disk.
+These extensions are not intended to keep the database synchronized instantly on disk.
 Rather the database is eventually dumped to a file only just before the `ServerStore` object is destroyed.
-After that the file can be used to create other `ServerStore` objects in exactly that state as the original `ServerStore` object.
+After that the file can be used to create other `ServerStore` objects in the final state of the original `ServerStore` object.

 ## When to use